 Services to related parties represent management fees, purchases and interest charged.

-Loans to and from related parties are disclosed in notes 11 and 17.
+Loans to and from related parties are disclosed in notes 11 and 16.

-For details on investments and subsidiaries and investments in associates refer to note 4 and 5.
+For details on investments and subsidiaries and investments in associate refer to note 4 and 5.